 For those of the right mindset, Sark can be the ideal place from where to manage your investments or run an online business, while being free to travel the world.
-This concept appeals to many of my readers, which is why the Sark exploration and opera weekend in September 2019 was such a success.
+This concept appeals to many of my readers, which is why the Sark Opera weekend in September 2019 was such a success.

 Europe’s most unusual microstate

 I teamed up with Seigneur Christopher Beaumont, Sark’s hereditary Head of State.
 We wanted to give our visitors (from the UK, France, Germany, Switzerland, Austria, Singapore, Luxembourg, and Canada) an opportunity to learn about the island while networking with other visitors and enjoying high-end facilities and entertainment.

 Once a year, the Seigneur brings world-class opera singers to Sark.
 They deliver a performance unlike anything you have ever seen!
 We used their presence on Sark to put on some spectacular performances for us.